javayhu/Ganks-for-andoirdweekly.net/README.md

 4.Then you will see the result data in file `src/main/resources/androidweeklynet.json` in JSON format.

+### Option 3

-(3) Build and run this project in your favorite IDE (it may take some hours)
+Build and run this project in your favorite IDE (it may take some hours)

 1.Run `src/main/java/data/AndroidWeeklyNetCrawler.java`;